 While in New York, Mr. Farrow’s involvement in Weil’s significant debtor representations included:

-- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in its prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt; and
+- Vantage Drilling Company, an ultra-deep-water oil and gas offshore drilling company, in its prepackaged chapter 11 cases to restructure more than $2.5 billion in senior secured debt

-Mr. Farrow also represents, on a pro bono basis, a number of low-income clients in housing and immigration matters.
+Mr. Farrow also represents, on a pro bono basis, low-income clients in housing and immigration matters.

 Mr. Farrow received his J.D. from Osgoode Hall Law School in Toronto, Canada.
 He received his undergraduate degree in Aerospace Engineering from Carleton University in Ottawa, Canada.
 Mr. Farrow attended Carleton on a Chancellor’s Scholarship, and graduated with High Distinction and a specialization in aerodynamics, propulsion, and vehicle performance.